ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/deploy-your-agents-with-amplify-cli.md

 * Check the CloudFormation Stack:
     * This command returns the stack name and its deployment status.

-Once the Cloud formation template creation is completed, the agents should be running in the choosen infrastructure.
+Once the Cloud formation template creation is completed, the agents should be running in the chosen infrastructure.

 See [Administer AWS Gateway cloud](/docs/central/connect-aws-gateway/cloud-administration-operation/) for additional information about agent features.